ollij93/cfgclasses/docs/source/designs/transforms.rst

   * If not specified, the transformation function is set to the identity function and the transformation type is set to the type of the configuration option.
 * To build the ``ConfigClass`` from the CLI arguments, instead of directly assigning the value from the ``argparse.Namespace`` the transformation function is invoked with the value from the ``argparse.Namespace``.

+For the class transformation, the following changes are made:

+* A new ``cfgtransform()`` function is added which takes a type and a transform function.
+* A new ``ConfigClassTransform`` type is defined to contain the type and transform function for classes.
+* The ``Specification`` is updated to check for this class in the dataclass metadata and store the transform information.
+* When building the ``ConfigClass`` from the CLI arguments, the transforms of each of its subspecs are invoked to apply the transformations.

 4. Implementation and testing
 -----------------------------